Sign in

 The quantity you order will also impact the cost of your custom packaging.
 Larger quantity orders will cost less per unit.
 It’s important to know that some custom label and packaging printers have MOQs, or Minimum Order Quantities, to even place an order with them.

-At Sttark, we do not have MOQs, and the price you see published on the online quoter is our best price for your custom packaging based on your specifications.
-We also work off of a bulk pricing system, so the cost of your custom packaging is reduced by ordering larger quantities or more designs in one order.
+Some suppliers do not have MOQs, and the price you see published on the online quoter is their best price for your custom packaging based on your specifications.
+They also work off of a bulk pricing system, so the cost of your custom packaging is reduced by ordering larger quantities or more designs in one order.

 Here are some examples of how the quantity ordered in packaging can affect the cost: